Google

 John Shaver was born about 1745 in Ephrata, Lancaster County, Pennsylvania to Peter Schaeffer and Dorothy (Miller?).
 Peter Schaeffer's father is thought to have been Joseph Schaeffer, who arrived in the 1709-1710 Palatinate immigration (from Germany by way of London, England) to New York.
 (The surname was Anglicized to Shaver in the mid-1700s.)
 Not long after John's birth around 1745, Peter moved his family from Pennsylvania to the New River settlement in southern Virginia (in present-day Pulaski County).
 In the early 1750s, they moved again to Cape Fear River in Bladen County, North Carolina (the northern half of which became Cumberland County in 1754).
 The land on which they settled was "opposite the mouth of Rockfish Creek", which places it about five miles south-southeast of present-day Fayetteville, Cumberland County, North Carolina.

 By the late 1760s, John Shaver left Cumberland County and settled along Cold Water Creek in Mecklenburg County, North Carolina, in the part that became Cabarrus County in 1792.
 Around 1769, John Shaver married Mary Blackwelder, a daughter of John Adam Blackwelder and his wife Catherine (maiden surname unknown).
 Mary's family name, Blackwelder, was Anglicized from Schwarzwalder after her father's immigration to America from Germany.
 John Adam Blackwelder arrived in Philadelphia, Pennsylvania from Germany on 14 September 1738 aboard the ship Friendship.
 He was born in Durrn, Schwarzwald (Black Forest), Germany in 1715.
 The Schwarzwalder ancestry has been traced back to John Adam Blackwelder's great-great-grandfather Jacob Schwarzwalder, who died in 1646.
-See my Blackwelder web site.
+See my Blackwelder Genealogy web site.

 John Shaver served as a Private in the North Carolina Militia during the American Revolution.